 - The Canadian Centre for Energy Technology in 2005 said, “Unreinforced PVC window profiles have a lack of rigidity and a high coefficient of expansion.
 PVC profiles are subject to distortion.”

 - National Research Council Canada in 2006 reported, “Because of the plastic’s high coefficient of expansion, dark colors may cause excessive distortion.
 The high coefficient of thermal expansion has to be taken into account in the decision of the window.
-In cold climate, contraction of the window frame will enlarge the width of the joint with the wall.”
+In cold climates, contraction of the window frame will enlarge the width of the joint with the wall.”

 - Canadian Research and Technology in Housing in 2005 wrote this regarding vinyl windows, “PVC is too brittle in cold conditions and breaks easily.”